Ahhhhmed/homotopy/docs/contributing.rst

 Parser creates an implicit :code:`block` snippet at the beginning.
 :code:`block` snippet is implemented as a list of sub-snippets in new lines.

+Escape sequence
+"""""""""""""""

+Homotopy uses escape sequence to enable operator usage in snippets.
+Character after :code:`\` will always be a part of snippet and not recognised as an operator.

 Syntax tree
 ^^^^^^^^^^^